-seed_signature_type: pyhanko.sign.fields.SeedSignatureType = None sv_dict_version: Union[pyhanko.sign.fields.SeedValueDictVersion, int] = None Specifies the compliance level required of a seed value dictionary processor.
-If None, pyHanko will compute an appropriate value.
+seed_signature_type: pyhanko.sign.fields.SeedSignatureType = None sv_dict_version: Union[pyhanko.sign.fields.SeedValueDictVersion, int] = None

 Specifies the type of signature that should occupy a signature field; this represents the /MDP entry in the seed value dictionary.
 See SeedSignatureType for details.

 Caution: Since a certification-type signature is by definition the first signature applied to a document, compliance with this requirement cannot be cryptographically enforced.